How to Become a Fertility Nurse

 These nurses usually having an immense willingness to learn as well, because new research-based implementations are constantly bettering patient outcomes.

-To become a fertility nurse, you must complete an accredited nursing program to earn either an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN).
+To become a fertility nurse, you must complete an accredited nursing program to earn either an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
 After graduating from school, you must pass your National Council Licensure Examination (NCLEX-RN).
 You may then start work as a Registered Nurse, and enter the field of reproductive nursing.

 An additional certification in reproductive nursing, though not required to work in the field, is available through the National Certification Corporation.
 To obtain your reproductive nursing certification in obstetrics, neonatal, or gynecology, you must pass a computer-based exam with multiple choice questions related to these fields.